echa/ng-scrollable/README.md

 Why ng-scrollable?
 ------------------

-Since Firefox 30 did not support CSS styling of scrollbars `overlay:auto` was no real usable cross-browser alternative.
-Other plugins out there required either jquery ([perfect-scrollbar](https://noraesae.github.io/perfect-scrollbar/)), were not flexible enough or unfriendly to layouts in larger single-page apps.
+Since Firefox 30 did not support CSS styling of scrollbars, `overlay:auto` was no usable cross-browser alternative, other plugins out there required either jquery ([perfect-scrollbar](https://noraesae.github.io/perfect-scrollbar/)), were not flexible enough or unfriendly to layouts in larger single-page apps, I decided to create a pure JS/Angular solution.

+Hope you can also make use of it in your projects.

 Demo: https://echa.github.com/ng-scrollable/